ParallelMaths/parallel/pages/2-good-will-hunting.md

 ## 2. NASA’s massive blackboard photograph

-This week I can across to terrific photographs of NASA mathematicians writing down some mathematics on their giant blackboards.
+This week I can across two terrific photographs of NASA mathematicians writing down some mathematics on their giant blackboards.
 The boards were used for calculating rocket orbits and for getting astronauts to the Moon, and I suppose they had to be large so that everyone in the department could watch, learn and